open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Attributes specific to certain messaging systems

 All attributes that are specific for a messaging system SHOULD be populated in `messaging.{system}` namespace.
-Attributes that are specific to the message, the message destination, the message source, or the whole batch SHOULD be populated under corresponding namespace:
+Attributes that describe message, destination, source, consumer, or batch properties SHOULD be populated under corresponding namespace:

-* message-specific under `messaging.{system}.message`
+* `messaging.{system}.message` namespace describes individual messages
-* destination-specific under `messaging.{system}.destination`
+* `messaging.{system}.destination` namespace describes destination a message (or a batch) are published to, and `messaging.{system}.source` describes source messages were received from.
+Combination of attributes in these namespaces should uniquely identify the entity and describe it as precisely as possible.
+For example, if partitioning is supported, attributes should include partition or other important and visible to users entity properties.
-* source-specific under `messaging.{system}.source`
+* `messaging.{system}.consumer` namespace describes message consumer properties
-* batch-specific under `messaging.{system}.batch`
+* `messaging.{system}.batch` namespace describes message batch properties

 #### RabbitMQ